top of page

 Screen Shot 2021-01-14 at 8.54.11 AM.png

-Blood flow impairment occurs because the blood vessels become compressed, restricting circulation
+Circulatory breakdown occurs because the blood vessels become compressed, restricting blood flow

 Research has demonstrated

-a variety of harmful physiological effects resulting from compromised sacral region blood flow
+a variety of harmful physiological effects resulting from circulatory and pulmonary breakdown

 Inflammatory mediator release